Autogenesis: A Self-Evolving Agent Protocol: Comparison with Other Protocols

 \subsection{Basic Information}

-\textbf{Proposer}: This dimension identifies the originating organization and design context of each protocol.
-Google's A2A is introduced as part of an agent communication framework, focusing on enabling agents to collaborate via standardized interaction primitives.
-Anthropic's MCP (Model Context Protocol) is designed to standardize how LLMs connect to external tools and resources. \textbf{Autogenesis} is proposed in this work as a protocol for \emph{systematic self-evolution}, targeting composable, auditable, and updateable agentic systems.
+\textbf{Proposer.} Google's A2A~\cite{google2025a2a} is introduced as a protocol for multi-agent communication, enabling agents to collaborate through standardized interaction primitives.
+Anthropic's MCP~\cite{anthropic2025} standardizes model to tool invocation interfaces.
+In contrast, \projectname is proposed in this work as a self-evolution protocol for composable, auditable, and safely updateable agentic systems.

-\textbf{Protocol Focus}: This dimension describes the primary interaction patterns and control plane each protocol standardizes.
-Autogenesis focuses on enabling closed-loop improvement of agentic systems by organizing resources and updates through protocol operators and versioned state.
-A2A focuses on multi-agent collaboration and communication.
-MCP focuses on standardizing model-to-tool (and resource) invocation interfaces.
+\textbf{Protocol Focus.} \projectname focuses on closed-loop improvement of agentic systems by organizing resource updates through typed protocol operators and versioned state transitions.
+A2A primarily addresses inter-agent communication and task delegation.
+MCP primarily addresses standardized model to tool invocation.

-\textbf{Entity Scope}: This dimension defines what is treated as first-class, protocol-governed components.
-Autogenesis explicitly manages heterogeneous entities (e.g., prompts, agents, tools, environments, and memory) as protocol-registered resources with explicit state and lineage, which is necessary for component-level evolution (e.g., prompt refinement, tool/code updates).
-A2A centers around agents (and their interactions), and typically does not establish tools/environments/memory as unified managed entities.
-MCP treats tools/resources as callable interfaces for LLMs, but does not natively model them as evolvable components with lifecycle and version lineage.
+\textbf{Entity Scope.} \projectname governs heterogeneous entities, including prompts, agents, tools, environments, and memory, as protocol-registered resources with explicit state and version lineage.
+This design supports component-level evolution, including prompt refinement and tool code updates.
+A2A treats agents and tools as interaction endpoints without unified lifecycle management.
+MCP exposes tools as callable interfaces but does not model them as evolvable components with version lineage.